Open-Collective-Foundation/docs/how-it-works/payouts.md

 While we try to accommodate every request, we work within some limits defined by IRS rules, human capacity of our staff, and technical limitations.

-* OCF will only process payouts approved by an admin of the initiative.
+* OCF will only process payouts approved by an admin of the Collective.
 * All expenditures must be allowable under 501(c)(3) regulations.
 * We can only pay people in the US in the vast majority of cases.
 * OCF makes payments via Paypal, bank transfers, and virtual cards only, because these are integrated with the Open Collective platform.&#x20;